sunilkumar4288/laravelcms/README.md

 The application comes with default admin with email address  && password

 Username: admin@admin.com

 password: 123456.

 If you find any issue.
-Please free to contact us.
+Please feel free to contact us.

 Thanks
 Sunil